bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipper-hq.md

 <!-- theme: warning -->
 ### Entering metafield data
 > You must enter the metafields exactly, otherwise, they will not work.
-Since metafields can store information against a product, if the <code>namespace</code> for example is set to shipping and not <code>shipping.shipperhq</code>, it will not update the shipping information.
+Since metafields can store information against a product, if the `namespace` for example is set to shipping and not `shipping.shipperhq`, it will not update the shipping information.

 </div>
 </div>